sidshukla28/VocalizeNews/README.md

 I'm Siddharth Shukla, and I'm working on this web application.
 This is a conversational voice controlled news web application.
-This project enables you to add voice capability for searching for new things.
+This project enables you to add voice capability for searching new headlines across the globe.
 This is essentially a news project that provides the most recent news headlines.
 You can obtain the most recent news simply by asking for it.
 In this project, I'm utilising Alan AI features.